Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 That’s our vision.

-Sadly, it is not the case at the moment.
-Public transport in Aotearoa New Zealand is currently uncoordinated, haphazard, not user friendly and lacks regional connectivity.
-Due to the current legal requirements of the Public Transport Operating Model (PTOM), each regional council through their respective Regional Land Transport Plan (RLTP), develops and grows their own 'commercialised' public transport services.
+Due to the current legal requirements of the Public Transport Operating Model (PTOM), each regional council through their respective Regional Land Transport Plan (RLTP), plan and fund their own 'cost effective' public transport services.

 Aotearoa New Zealand has 16 local government administrative regions with varying populations:

-more than 1,000,000 - Auckland
+More than 1,000,000 - Auckland

 500,000 to 999,999 - Canterbury, Wellington, Waikato